schmoelder/diss/doc/06_operating_modes/recycling_techniques/clr.md

 Flow sheet for closed-loop recycling process.
 ```

-To realize the recycling, the {attr}`~CADETProcess.processModel.FlowSheet.output_state` attribute of the column needs to be modified, leading to the following event structure depicted in {numref}`clr_events`.
+The {attr}`~CADETProcess.processModel.FlowSheet.output_states` attribute of the flow sheet, which controls the flow of unit operations downstream of the column, must be modified to realize the recycling.

 ```{figure} ./figures/clr_events.png
 :name: clr_events